leetim13/Inforum-content-marketplace/product_research/demo.md

 ## Demo Video for CSC 491
 The demo video is splitted into three parts representing the different role types: users (ie., the“promoters”), banks, and admin.
-This also corresponds to our three [use cases](https://github.com/dcsil/Inforum/blob/master/product_research/use_cases.md).
+This also corresponds to our four [use cases](https://github.com/dcsil/Inforum/blob/master/product_research/use_cases.md) (Bank user has two use cases).
 - `CSC491_demo.mp4`
 - https://drive.google.com/drive/folders/18w_t76I2msYCDTKeIOL9MqZMQX1-I8Zq